OndrejMarvan/OBS_DataScience/Autumn 2025/2400-DS1UL Unsupervised Learning/main.md

 silhoutte width, index, etc. - it's all the same
 For silh we wwant to see values +1, negative may mean a mistake but doenst mean to

+Skip the elbow methos but dont skip Silhoutte and GAP method